Muslims, the Secular & Existential Risk

 Science does not answer all questions we have as a species.

-Prof. Tee is the author of The Gülen Movement in Turkey: The Politics of Islam and Modernity (London: IB Tauris, 2016), as well as multiple articles and chapters which address the relationship between Muslim groups and the secular state tradition in Turkey.
+Dr Tee is the author of The Gülen Movement in Turkey: The Politics of Islam and Modernity (London: IB Tauris, 2016), as well as multiple articles and chapters which address the relationship between Muslim groups and the secular state tradition in Turkey.
 She is lead editor of The Oxford Handbook of Religion in Turkey (Oxford/NY: Oxford University Press, 2024), and co-edits the Edinburgh Studies in the Anthropology of Islam book series at Edinburgh University Press.

 He also co-founded the Moroccan Centre for Innovation and Social Entrepreneurship (MCISE) before joining the University of Cambridge with a full Cambridge Trust scholarship.
 His work has been published in various journals such as: Religion, State and Society, Religions, the Journal of Islamic Studies and Contemporary Islam.
 His forthcoming monograph is soon to be published with Oxford University Press.